DispatchMe/meteor-cloudwatch-metrics/README.md

 All of the methods on this "default" client will be attached to the exported `CloudWatch` object, so you can call `CloudWatch.track(...)` and it will call `track()` on the default client.

-Alternatively, you can create a new client as follows (port is usually 2003):
+Alternatively, you can create a new client as follows:

 ```javascript
 var client = new CloudWatch.client(config);